TUTULEMAN/Econ-333-UIC-Review/README.md

 ## *Notice*
 This project is not associated with the school, UIC, in any way.
 I just enjoy coding and thought that there's no free UI thats similar that could help me test my knowledge for free.

+In the upcoming days, I will try to add a function so that I can link the flashcards to the source of the study guide in preparation for the final exam.

 ## *Visuals*
 <p align="center">
   <picture>